 In the first part of this article, we saw a common thread, shared by many “magical sword” legends around the world.
 One of the obvious explanations would be that these myths share the same root, at least to some extent.
-In this case, the root must be really ancient, dating perhaps all the way back to the Iron age.
+It is possible that these ideas come from the Iron age.

 But even if this explains why so many cultures share the same myth, it still doesn’t tell us anything of the myth’s original meaning.
 To understand this, we will have to use some basic astronomy.

 The legend of King Arthur – an ancient astronomical allegory

 Besides Excalibur, the “round table” is one of the most famous elements of the Arthurian saga.
 Originally, there were twelve knights, although in later versions this number could go as high as 150 (that would be a really large table).
 The “round table” meant that everyone is equal, as normally the most important person would sit at the head of the table.
 However, the number twelve and the idea of a circle could also be a clear reference to the twelve constellations of the zodiac.
 Further support for this theory comes from the Winchester Round Table.

 This table dates to the early 13th century.
 In 1522 Henry VII depicted himself in the place of King Arthur.
 Besides this, there are twelve green and twelve white fields.
 They could represent a 24-hour day, or in other words, the twelve hours of daylight, and the twelve hours of the night – the passage of Sun and Moon through the twelve constellations of the zodiac.